programminghistorian/jekyll/en/ipp.md

 | €1,200 EUR  | €500 EUR | €175 EUR  |
 | $1,700 CAD  | $700 CAD | $275 CAD  |

-Rates are due annually from the date of first payment and are set in January each year.
+Rates are due annually from the date of first payment and are set in October each year.
 For a quote in another currency please email <a href="mailto:admin@programminghistorian.org">Anisa Hawes, Publishing Manager</a>.

 ## Benefits of Membership